On this page

 Frequently Bought Together recommends items that are often bought together.
 To find such items, Recommend looks at conversion events, which are events towards a goal, for example, a purchase.
 Two or more items are considered bought together if the same user performs conversions with these items on the same day.

-The Related Products and Related Content models are hybrid model for recommending items that are related to each other based on:
+The Related Products and Related Content models are hybrid models for recommending items that are related to each other based on:

 - User interactions (click and conversion events) (collaborative filtering)